steemit/steem/doc/witness_parameters.md

 ### maximum_block_size

 The maximum size of a single block in bytes.
-The value must be larger than `65536`.
+The value must be not less than `65536`.

 ### sbd_interest_rate